united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/how-to-fix-invalid-certs-due-to-misconfigured-date/index.md

 ```

 We recommend using the NTP server from the local university or ask your system administrator.
 For the RWTH Aachen / FH Aachen you can use `sudo ntpd -d -q -n -p ntp1.rwth-aachen.de` as specified [here](https://help.itc.rwth-aachen.de/service/uvjppv3cuan8/)

+### Possible solution 2: set hardware clock via BIOS

+Go into the BIOS and set the hardware clock of the device manually.

 ## Issue 2